-If you’ve ever been in a crowded elevator and then the elevator stopped and another dozen people got in, and the elevator was stuffed full of plants and also an actual greenhouse with glass walls that, you know, conduct sunlight, you would understand the vibe of this sale.
+If you’ve ever been in a crowded elevator and then the elevator stopped and another dozen people got in, and the elevator was stuffed full of plants and also an actual greenhouse with glass walls that, you know, conduct sunlight so everyone is instantly sweaty, you would understand the vibe of this sale.

 In other words: claustrophobia officially triggered.